• Skip to primary navigation

 Table of Contents:

-2. Why we love oobleck sensory play
+2. Why we love chocolate oobleck mud

 3. Materials

-5. Whoa, this DOES look like mud!
+5. Whoa, chocolate oobleck DOES look like mud!

 6. Sensory play and fine motor play go hand-in-hand

-7. So…how do I clean this up?
+7. So…how do I clean chocolate oobleck up?

-9. Taste safe sensory play mud for the win!
+8. Taste-safe chocolate oobleck mud sensory play mud for the win!

-In the back of my pantry, I had a little, neglected box of powdered cocoa that I was saving to use for homemade brownies.
-The problem?
-I don’t ever make homemade brownies.
 That poor box of cocoa, destined to collect dust for the rest of its life, never fulfilling its destiny, until…I needed it for mud.

 Mud?!
 I’ll explain: